 Each player receives a certificate based on their results.

 Individuals who finish in the top 3 places are also recognised with individual medals.
+Players placings are determined by their individual score.

 The top 3 girls get individual medals.
 If there are three or less girls competing in the event, just the best girl will receive a medal.
 If there are 5 or less girls competing, just the top two girls will receive a medal.